Submit Your Official Transcripts and AP scores

 PharmCAS does not forward transcripts to our office.
 Entering students must have official transcripts (from all colleges attended) sent to our office:

-Note: Electronic transcripts are preferred as our admissions staff is working remotely in spring/summer 2021.
+Note: Electronic transcripts are preferred as our admissions staff is occasionally working remotely.

 UCSF School of Pharmacy

 Failure to submit your transcripts could affect your admission status, including withdrawal of our offer of admission.

 May 1, 2022